Pyrdacor/freeserf.net/README.md

 At the moment there is still a lot of work to do.

+## Download the game

 [Latest build download](https://github.com/Pyrdacor/freeserf.net/raw/master/builds/Windows/Build%20v0.3.zip)

 Note: For now you need the english DOS data file 'SPAE.PA' to run the game.
 It is not included in the zip file.

+## Current State

+Most of the code is ported or re-implemented.
+There is a working OpenTK renderer and a small sound engine for Windows.
+Sound for other platforms will follow later.
+The sound system is not perfect yet.

+Things that are missing are mostly AI logic, game loading, fights, some menus and some building parts (like smoke).

+There are still some bugs (mainly in serf logic and map position calculation).

+But the game is playable for most parts.

 ## Roadmap